 1. Ay (one of the names of God)

 3. Ne’eman (faithful).

-And Christians may argue that Amen is an interjection associated with the Hebrew words for truth and dependability conveying the idea of agreement or emphasis, and its meaning can be translated different ways depending on the context.
+And Christians may argue that Amen is an interjection associated with the Hebrew words for truth and dependability conveying the idea of agreement or emphasis, and its meaning can be translated in different ways depending on the context.

 But if we really dig deeper then we realized that’s not the case.
 The rabbit hole goes so deep.

 Let’s listen to what historians, researchers and experts have to say:

 “It is common to end a discourse on spiritual matters, (or end a prayer) with (the word) “Amen”.
 Few of us realize that the word ‘Amen’ is an Egyptian word.
 It refers to the Egyptian god of Thebes.
 The Hebrews adopted the word and it passed into Christian use as “Amen”.
 It is a petition for (the god – Amen) to fulfill our words. ”

 – MYSTIC GIFTS FROM ANCIENT EGYPT By Dr John Palo ; 1999.